 The sequel to Top Gun (1986) will be released in 2019 on my birthday.
-I saw the original with a bunch of highschool friends, so it will be a trip down nostalgia alley.
-The original made me, naive country boy, dislike Cruise because I figured you can’t play an asshole without being an asshole, and I’d had my fill of assholes by then; but that’s ‘acting’ innit, and Cruise has since redeemed himself.
+I saw the original with a bunch of highschool friends, so it will be a trip down nostalgia alley; minus the friends 🙁 Anyway, the original made me, naive country boy, dislike Cruise because I figured you can’t play an asshole without being an asshole, and I’d had my fill of assholes by then; but that’s ‘acting’ innit, and Cruise has since redeemed himself.
 I have no doubt he will return as Maverick in the sequel and fly them planes real purdy, but who will be his supporting cast?

 Has to be said: I agree with Mav, who’d want to be wingman to this decrepit wreck?
 I don’t know how many dive bars there are in San Diego, but you’d need to be trawling the bottom to play wingman to Val Kilmer these days.
 Even if he doesn’t have throat cancer, Kilmer (57) looks like he does, whereas Cruise (55) still has the goods, and looks every bit the Hollywood heavyweight.